Universal Islands of Adventure

+Universal Islands of Adventure, often shortened to Islands of Adventure, is a theme park located in Orlando, Florida, United States.
+It originally opened as Universal Studios Islands of Adventure on May 28, 1999, along with Universal CityWalk, as part of a major expansion that transformed Universal Studios Florida into Universal Orlando Resort.
+The investment was Universal's largest since the resort's founding in 1990.
+A short time later in 2001, the park was renamed Universal's Islands of Adventure, which remained in effect until 2023.
+It was the second theme park to open at the resort, followed by Universal Volcano Bay in 2017 as the first water park, and Universal Epic Universe in 2025 as the third theme park.

+Islands of Adventure is designed around the concept of exploration, with each section of the park representing a different themed island.
+Initially, the park featured six themed areas.
+A seventh area called The Wizarding World of Harry Potter – Hogsmeade, based on the Harry Potter franchise, was introduced in 2010 and resulted in a notable increase in attendance.
+In 2024 the park hosted 9.4 million visitors, making it the 14th-most visited theme park in the world that year.

 History

 Before Islands of Adventure was built, the site was originally planned as a shopping mall called Galleria Orlando.
-Plans were first drawn up for the mall in 1985, but it was ultimately canceled in 1990, the same year Universal Studios Florida opened next door.
+Plans were first drawn up for the mall in 1985, but it was ultimately cancelled in 1990, the same year Universal Studios Florida opened next door.

 Preview Center

 During the construction of IOA, Universal opened the Islands of Adventure Preview Center at adjacent Universal Studios Florida.
 Opening two years before the new theme park, the Preview Center was designed to give guests a sneak peek at some of the themes and attractions for Islands of Adventure.
-The attraction was located in the Paradise Theater building located in the New York section of Universal Studios Florida, next to the Kongfrontation attraction.
+It was housed in the Paradise Theater building located in the New York section of Universal Studios Florida, next to the Kongfrontation attraction.
 In the attraction, guests would walk through various rooms themed to the various "Islands" in the new park.
-The final room stated when the Islands of Adventure park would open, and showed guests Universal's future plans for the Universal Orlando Resort.
+The final room stated when the Islands of Adventure Park would open, and showed guests Universal's future plans for the Universal Orlando Resort.
 The Preview Center was closed shortly after the opening of Islands of Adventure.
-The space that was used for the preview center is now a locker room and a year round "Tribute Store".
+The space that was used for the preview center is now a locker room and a year-round "Tribute Store".